parpy-lib/parpy-lib.github.io/docs/reference/main.md

 #### parallelize : Dict[string, LoopPar]

 Defines the parallel specification, which defines a mapping from labels to their parallelization.
 This is automatically set when using the `seq` and `par` functions.
 By default, it is set to an empty dictionary.

-#### seq : bool

-When enabled, JIT-compilation is disabled.
-Instead, the called function is executed sequentially using the Python interpreter.
-This option can be used for debugging (for instance, it is frequently used in the integration tests), but may not always work as there is not a one-to-one mapping between parallel and sequential code.

-By default, this flag is set to `False`.

 #### verbose_backend_resolution : bool